Xilinx/Vitis_Model_Composer/HLS_Library/Examples/import_function/README.md

 ## How to use this example?

-When you click on the "Open Example" button above, you will find four categories of simple examples.
+When you open the design file, you will find four categories of simple examples.
 Each category is designed to help you quickly familiarize yourself with the different aspects of importing C/C++ functions into Model Composer.
 The categories are:

 * Basics
 * Parametrization